erimingram/erimingram.github.io/_teaching/1_teach.md

 My duties are to hold office hours, answer questions on online message boards, grade homework and exams, and to keep an eye on academic integrity violations.

-So far, through Summer and Fall 2024, there have been 600 students in this course.
+So far, through Summer and Fall 2024, there have been 600 students I have been responsible for in this course.

 I may post some notes I've written here about course material in the future.